BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 .. important:: Desktop Wallet automatically selects which UTXOs will be used for the transaction by trying to minimize the change you should receive as a result.
 This is important to understand since until transaction is complete, the UTXOs used in the transaction can not be used for any other transaction and do not appear in the list of ‘Available’ funds.

-.. example:: Assume that you have two UTXOs: 20 Beam and 10 Beam, and you want to send 9 Beam to someone, the wallet will automatically select the 10 Beam UTXO and create a transaction with 9 Beams sent and 1 Beam change.
+*Example:* Assume that you have two UTXOs: 20 Beam and 10 Beam, and you want to send 9 Beam to someone, the wallet will automatically select the 10 Beam UTXO and create a transaction with 9 Beams sent and 1 Beam change.

 .. figure:: images/desktop/09_utxo_screen/03.jpg
    :alt: Sending BEAM (UTXO locked example)

-.. example:: If you have one UTXO worth large value of 100 BEAM, and you want to pay 1 BEAM to someone this UTXO will be locked until the 1 BEAM transaction completes and you will have 0 (zero) available BEAM.
+*Example:* If you have one UTXO worth large value of 100 BEAM, and you want to pay 1 BEAM to someone this UTXO will be locked until the 1 BEAM transaction completes and you will have 0 (zero) available BEAM.
 If Receiving party is offline, it might take a long time during which you will not be able to send BEAM to anyone else.
 You can, of course, always cancel the transaction in this case.

 You can split UTXO by yourself
 -------------------------------